MukeshTheAnalyst/Bellabeat_Case_Study/README.md

 * **Enhanced Data Collection**: Invest in gathering more recent and diverse user data for richer, more actionable insights.

 * **Sleep Guidance**: Integrate additional wellness factors (stress, hydration, mindfulness) into sleep recommendations for a more comprehensive approach.

+# How to Use
+**1. View the Analysis:**
+Open the RMarkdown file in RStudio to see the full workflow, including data cleaning, analysis, and visualizations.

+**2. Reproduce Results:**
+Download the repository, install required R packages, and knit the RMarkdown file to generate your own report.

+**3. Explore the Data:**
+Use the provided CSV files to run your own analyses or modify the code for new insights.

+# Author
+Mukesh Shirke

 **Explore the RMarkdown file for detailed code, data cleaning steps, visualizations, and the full analysis process.
 This project demonstrates my expertise in data analysis, R programming, and the application of data-driven insights to real-world business challenges in the health tech industry.**